Ufine Battery at The Battery Show Europe 2025

 • Prepare the Weld Area: Place the prepared lithium batteries in the holder, ensuring they are securely positioned and aligned.

-• Position Electrodes: Position the electrodes of the spot welder over the junction of the nickel strip and the battery cell.
+• Position Electrodes: Position the spot welder electrodes over the junction of the nickel strip and the battery cell.

 • Apply Pressure: Press the electrodes firmly against the nickel strip and battery cell to ensure good contact.